helena-vassilieff/projetRecombination/README.md

 in this directory put the hotspot file and the linkphase.in repertory (in wich we can find chr_x repertory) scripts overlap.py and alpha.py are int the code/ repertory with Recombinations_analyses.py (ESSENTIAL to run properly overlap.py and alpha.py)

-to run the both scripts execute this command (hotspot file and linkphase.in repertory are needed): python3 code/overlap.py (or alpha.py or duo2link.py) -hot data/family/Romane/hotspot_600k.txt -lphase data/family/Romane/linkphase.in/
+to run the both scripts execute this command (hotspot file and linkphase.in or duohmm repertories are needed): python3 code/overlap.py (or alpha.py or duo2link.py) -hot data/family/Romane/hotspot_600k.txt -lphase data/family/Romane/linkphase.in/

 you can precise option normally by default